 Software typically lags hardware development by three to five years, and software developers are still playing catch-up to hardware improvements.
 Even today, many consumer software applications are not designed to take advantage of multiple cores.
 But Windows 7 could encourage developers to start writing applications for multicore chips.

-speed access to SSDs by including faster read and write capabilities.
+The past few years have also seen the emergence of solid-state drives, which are considered faster than hard drives.
+Intel and Microsoft are working on technologies to speed access to SSDs by including faster read and write capabilities.
 Intel plans to deliver firmware for its SSDs that supports the Trim command in Windows 7, which speeds up the writing and erasing of SSDs.

 Microsoft is also incorporating DirectX 11 graphics drivers into Windows 7 to effectively break up tasks over multiple cores to boost application and graphics performance.
 Intel in June already launched new graphics drivers that work with Windows 7, but for now the drivers support only DirectX 10.